AmitNG2000/AWS-Cloud-Computing/Assignment1/README.md

 ## System Scalability

+The Manager monitors the number of worker nodes and dynamically adjusts their count based on the workload.

 The system is built such that all the components work with a common data storage and communicated using common queues.
 As such, the components do not interact directly resulting The amount of communication is linear in the number of components.
-This design ensures that the Manager node does not need to communicate with a large number of nodes, making the design scalable.
+This design ensures that the Manager node, or any other component, does not need to communicate with a large number of nodes, making the design scalable.

 Additionally, the system uses S3 storage and SQS, which can store an adjustable amount of data and messages.

-The main weakness of the design is the Manager, which is always a single node.
-This weakness is mitigated because the Manager only performs a simple and fast task.
+The main weakness of the design is the Manager, which operates as a single node.
+However, this weakness is mitigated because the Manager performs only simple and fast tasks.
+Additionally, it operates with several threads in parallel, enabling it to handle a higher workload.

 <br />